iddm/imgui_presentable/README.md

-# ImGui Presentable
+# Immediate Gui Presentable

 [![CI](https://github.com/vityafx/imgui_presentable/actions/workflows/ci.yml/badge.svg)](https://github.com/vityafx/imgui_presentable/actions/workflows/ci.yml)
 [![Crates](https://img.shields.io/crates/v/imgui_presentable.svg)](https://crates.io/crates/imgui_presentable)
 [![Docs](https://docs.rs/imgui_presentable/badge.svg)](https://docs.rs/imgui_presentable)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 A derive-macro for easily showing your structs as a GUI component using [egui](https://github.com/emilk/egui) or [imgui-rs](https://github.com/imgui-rs/imgui-rs).

+The name of this crate (imgui_presentable) may seem confusing and being only limited to ImGui.
+Here, one may think of the name in the broad sense instead - "Immediate Gui", so that it is not limited to ImGui and never should be.
+The goal of this crate is to implement all the backends possible, and preferrably hide all the implementation detail behind the derive-macro.

 ## Example (using ImGui)